John Krebs, Baron Krebs: Early life and education

-Career
+Career and research

-He held posts at the University of British Columbia and the University College of North Wales, before returning to Oxford as a University Lecturer in Zoology, with a fellowship at Wolfson College, Oxford, then Pembroke.
-He was elected a Fellow of the Royal Society in 1984.
-From 1988 to 2005, he held a Royal Society Research Professorship in the Department of Zoology, University of Oxford, where he was based at Pembroke College.
-He was the chief executive of the Natural Environment Research Council from 1994 until 1999, and in 1999 was knighted.
+Krebs has held appointments at the University of British Columbia and the University College of North Wales, before returning to Oxford as a University lecturer in Zoology, with a fellowship at Wolfson College, Oxford.
+From 1988 to 2005, he held a Royal Society Research Professorship in the Department of Zoology, University of Oxford, where he was based at Pembroke College, Oxford.
+He was chief executive of the Natural Environment Research Council (NERC) from 1994 until 1999.

 From 2000 to 2005 he was the first chairman of the British Food Standards Agency.

 On 15 February 2007, the House of Lords Appointments Commission announced that he was to become a non-party political (cross-bench) life peer.
-The peerage was gazetted on 28 March 2007 as Baron Krebs, of Wytham in the County of Oxfordshire.
-In 2005, Lord Krebs accepted the role of principal of Jesus College, Oxford, a post he held until 2015.
+Krebs was principal of Jesus College, Oxford from 2005 to 2015.

 Krebs's career has been both productive and influential.
 His speciality is ornithology.
-His publications include more than 130 refereed papers, 5 books, and 130 book chapters, reviews, or popular pieces.
+His publications include more than 130 peer-reviewed scientific papers, 5 books, and 130 book chapters, reviews, or popular science pieces.
 They have introduced new methods to the science of ornithology, including the use of optimality models to predict foraging behaviour, and, more recently, techniques from neurobiology and experimental psychology to assess the mental capacities of birds and to relate these to particular regions of the brain.

 In 2000, during his chairmanship of the Food Standards Agency, Krebs criticised the organic food movement, saying that people buying such food were "not getting value for money, in my opinion and in the opinion of the Food Standards Agency, if they think they're buying food with extra nutritional quality or extra safety.
 We don't have the evidence to support those claims."

-Having led the Randomised Badger Culling Trials, Krebs became one of the UK's leading experts on bovine tuberculosis.
+Having led the randomised badger culling in the United Kingdom trials, Krebs became one of the UK's leading experts on bovine tuberculosis caused by Mycobacterium bovis.
 The findings of the trials led him to oppose further badger culling in 2012 and he contributed to a paper on the subject written by centre-right think tank The Bow Group.

 From 2006 to 2007, Krebs was a member of the Nuffield Council on Bioethics, where he chaired the Working Party on Public Health.
 He took up the chairmanship of the National Network of Science Learning Centres in 2007.
 He was a member of the independent, statutory body the Committee on Climate Change, and chairman of its Adaptation Sub-Committee, from 2009 to 2017.